Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal

 Before a baby learns how to stand upright to walk, it has to perform thousands of deep squats, most of which fail and end up plonking their butt on the floor.
 A nine-month old little athlete, grunts and puffs for strength in its legs to get up and find balance.

 They never give up until they can walk, run, skip, and jump.
 Why does this drive for moving ever have to stop?

 To understand the full impact of how much effort a small child needs to exert to climb stairs imagine you, yourself, are a little toddler again, and you climb your first stairs.
 But first let us put the situation into proportion.
-Those first steps you climbed were giant steps, reaching up as far as your thigh?
+Those first steps you climbed were giant steps, reaching up as far as your thigh!

 Could you do that today?
 Climbing thigh-high steps requires humongous effort from the thigh muscles.
 Try climbing stairs, three steps at a time!